deepesh15/Front-End-Challange/Problem Statement/hello-frontend/README.md

 You may **develop the solutions in groups**.

 ## Task
-Her Aki by developing a simple frontend for ToDo list app.
+Help Aki by developing a simple frontend for ToDo list app.

 ### Level 0 - Easy - HTML Basics